 Sexual harassment also does not have to involve any physical or verbal confrontation.
 It can be any display of sexual images on computers, calendars, or emails, which is enough to file a lawsuit.

 One other aspect to note is that you do not have to file a lawsuit while you are still working at your job.
 The statute of limitations set for sexual harassment cases lasts for up to one year after the incident takes place.
 This means you have the ability to take time and decide what course of action you wish to take.
 Whether or not you still work for your employer at the time you file a claim becomes irrelevant as long as you take action within the 365-day time frame.

-If you are ready to come forward and seek justice for the wrongdoing committed against you, Law Office of Jeffrey D. Fulton is more than ready to help you on your journey.
+If you are ready to come forward and seek justice for the wrongdoing committed against you, Fulton Law Corporation is more than ready to help you on your journey.
 We can help outline your options in strict confidence to provide you with the compassionate and personalized legal representation you deserve.

 To start your free consultation, contact us today through our website or give us a call at (916) 993-4900 to find out more about how we can help you.

 Learn more about what the Fulton Law Corporation can offer our clients by scheduling your free case evaluation today.
 Get in touch with us by filling out our online contact form.